How Do I Disposed of These items?

 Animal Carcasses

 Large animal carcasses may be disposed at Anchorage Regional Landfill.
 No large animal carcasses will be accepted at the Central Transfer Station.
-Please contact SWS at (907) 343-6262 for more information.
+Small, contained animal bones and carcasses (bagged, no juicy bits) are acceptable at CTS.

 Animal Feces